GuanhuaWang/SystemPaper/OSDI2016/FaultTolerance Consensus/Olive.md

 We need data consistency over concurrent operations on cloud storage state + failure of VM running applications.
 The basic idea is a do replication with paxos, in order to achieve data consistency over VMs.

 However, it is a waste of storage.
-They try to use lock to ensure fault
+They try to use lock on storage layer to ensure fault-tolerance.

 #Solution
 `lock with intent` combine computation with storage operation, using lock